 North Carolina accommodates three major markets for data scientists:

-- Charlotte and its neighboring areas across the border with South Carolina ranked #4 for STEM employment growth on WalletHub’s 2017 list of Best & Worst Metro Areas for STEM Professionals.
-And CBRE Research named it #1 among smaller talent markets in its report, 2016 Scoring Tech Talent.
+- Raleigh, NC is ranked #4 for professional opportunities as of 2020 on WalletHub’s list of Best & Worst Metro Areas for STEM Professionals.
 Tresata, Fuzzy Logix and Steeful are three small but vibrant data analytics companies operating out of Charlotte, but anywhere there are big companies, you can be sure big data jobs will follow.
 And they don’t come much bigger than Charlotte-based Bank of America.

 - Greensboro-Winston-Salem-High Point, aka the Piedmont Triad, features two massive research parks: Wake Forest Innovation Quarter and Gateway University Research Park.
-The former is home to data analytics companies like commerce-centric Inmar and Lucent Health, dubbed a “healthcare risk management company.”
-Gateway University Research Park is more focused on biosciences for now, but with the involvement of UNC-Greensboro, more opportunities may be available for health informatics professionals hoping to stay in the area.
+With the involvement of UNC-Greensboro, more opportunities may continue to be available for health informatics professionals hoping to stay in the area.

 Data Scientist Salaries in North Carolina